Marie Tempest: Life and career

 Tempest was born in London.
 Her parents were Edwin Etherington (1838–1880), a stationer, and his wife, Sarah Mary (née Castle).
 She had a sister, Florence Etherington, who married the theatre manager Michael Levenston.
 Tempest was educated at Midhurst School and an Ursuline convent in Tildonk, Belgium.
 Later, she studied music in Paris and at the Royal Academy of Music in London, as a singing pupil of Manuel García, the tutor of Jenny Lind, Mathilde Marchesi and Charles Santley, among others.
 She adopted as her stage name part of the name of Lady Susan Vane-Tempest, whom she referred to as her godmother.

-Tempest married Alfred Edward Izard, another student at the Academy, in 1885.
+Tempest married Alfred Edward Izard, a professor at the Academy, in 1885.
 That marriage ended in divorce four years later, and Izard was awarded damages in the divorce settlement.
 She had a son named Norman in 1888, who would later be referred to in the press as "Norman Lennox", taking part of the surname of Tempest's second husband, Cosmo Gordon-Lennox, whom she married a decade later.